andreszs/cordova-plugin-sms-receive/README.md

 ### Remarks

-- Success in reading and parsing incoming SMS trigger the success callback from **startWatch**.
+- Success in reading incoming SMS will trigger the startWatch success callback.
-- Failure in reading or parsing incoming SMS trigger the error callback from **startWatch**.
+- Failure in reading incoming SMS will trigger the startWatch error callback.

 ### Example